tomwis/CommitLint.Net/README.md

 8. Optional "!" character after type/scope for breaking change check
 9. Breaking change token in footer format check
 10. Footers content not empty check
+11. Allowed scopes check - you can configure allowed scopes as described in [Config options](#config-options)

 Rules 2 - 10 are
 from [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/#specification).
 Rule 1 is an additional one.
+Rule 11 is an addition to conventional commits.

 Rule 1 can be disabled in config and rules 2 - 10 can be disabled in config as well, but all together, not one by one.